 Senior Housing Service—RCU team members visit two elderly housing complexes, St. John's Apartments and Park Towers, providing check cashing services and selling postage stamps for Members and non-members.

-Junior Achievement—Annually, team members participate in teaching various classes in the local school systems on not only financial matters, but on environmental, economic, and social matters.
+Junior Achievement—Annually, team members participate in teaching various classes in the local school systems on not only financial matters, but also environmental, economic, and social matters.

 Section III: Involvement/Governance